Kalvez/scripts4linux/README.md

 -speed : Tests the speed of your internet connection.
 -unlocker : Unlocks a drive locked with Bitlocker and gives a R/O access.
 (Unavailable on Majaro/Mandriva) -update : Updates the packages and the softwares installed of the computer.
+-update-git : Updates the 'scripts4linux' repository and the scripts.
 -upgrade : Updates the Linux distro.
 (Unavailable on Majaro/Mandriva)
 ```